- Dr Catherine Hamlin

 Most of the patients at Desta Mender returned home in March and long-term patients were relocated to Hamlin’s Addis Ababa Fistula Hospital for ongoing treatment and care.
 When restrictions lifted in July, a small number of women re-started rehabilitation and this number will continue to increase throughout the remainder of this year.

-Thank you for supporting Hamlin’s Rehabilitation and Reintegration Program in FY20.
+Thank you for supporting Hamlin’s Rehabilitation and Reintegration Program in Program Year 2020.
 To read more about Hamlin's Desta Mender, click here.